DIPlib/diplib/src/documentation/main.md

 at the Pattern Recognition Group (now Quantitative Imaging Group) of Delft University of Technology.
-Most of the algorithms that had been developed there were included in the library, together with a large array of standard algorithms.
+Most of the algorithms that had been developed there were included in the library, together with a large collection of standard algorithms.
 Due to the lack of a C++ standard at the time, they developed the library in C, recreating much of the C++ functionality (templates, function overloading, exceptions, data hiding, automatic destructor call at the end of a function's scope)